Credit Suisse investment bank set for Archegos aftershocks

 Social Capital’s SPACs accounted for roughly $3.66 billion of Credit Suisse’s total SPAC volumes, around 29% of its total, in 2020, according to SPAC Research.

-But whereas Credit Suisse dominated the top slot in SPAC underwriting in 2020, it now sits in third place behind Citigroup (C.N) and Goldman Sachs (GS.N), with half the market share it held in 2020.
+But whereas Credit Suisse dominated the top slot in SPAC underwriting in 2020, it now sits in third place behind Citigroup and Goldman Sachs, with half the market share it held in 2020.

 Social Capital declined comment.